 – Those who have been asked by NHS test & trace, to self-isolate.

-General: As movement restrictions ease, remember acupuncture clinics are not classed as ‘social’ settings and are a one-to-one therapeutic encounter.
+General: Remember acupuncture clinics are not classed as ‘social’ settings and are a one-to-one therapeutic encounter.
 Importantly, acupuncture contributes significantly to the physical health and emotional wellbeing of my patients.
 That’s particularly relevant for the next few months, where the stress and anxiety which has been induced in people can undermine the effectiveness of their immune systems.
-Treatment is in fact deemed essential by many, and if you fall into this category, then I really do look forward to welcoming you back soon.
+Treatment is in fact deemed essential by many, and if you fall into this category, then I really do look forward to seeing you.

 Special consideration though must be given to the practitioner’s health, the patient’s current health, hand washing practices and surface cleaning.